 The colossal physical dimensions of the fortress have made it a Haitian national symbol, featured on currency, stamps, and tourist ministry posters.
 The mountaintop fortress has itself become an icon of Haiti.

 The Ramiers site is a small plateau with sub-foundations and some sections of the wall of a residential ensemble protected by two pairs of fortified redoubts.
-The site commands a superb panorama and provides an unexpected view of the Citadelle, with its huge silhouette standing out against the empty skyline.
+The site commands a superb panorama and provides an unexpected view of the Citadelle, with its colossal silhouette standing out against the empty skyline.

-The French Revolution of 1789 led to serious social upheavals in the Lesser Antilles, as in Santo Domingo.
+The French Revolution of 1789 led to severe social upheavals in the Lesser Antilles, as in Santo Domingo.
 The most important was the slave revolt that resulted in 1793 with the abolition of slavery, a decision endorsed and generalized throughout the French colonies by the National Convention six months later.